 What: Tier Three is accomplished by incorporating Regional Haze topics into ongoing outreach and engagement efforts.
 As such, the approach will look different for each state, tribal, and local agency depending on their own existing stakeholder engagement practices.
 It could be accomplished through any of the following, but is not limited to this list: sharing information on a Regional Haze webpage, providing regular updates using stakeholder email distribution lists, convening a working group of representatives from potentially affected industries, presenting on Regional Haze planning at regularly scheduled stakeholder meetings, or inviting stakeholders to participate in topic-specific meetings, webinars, or calls.

 Who: Tier Three is led by individual states, tribes, or local agencies responsible for SIP/TIP development.
 These agencies may choose to share presentations, posters, or documents that were prepared as part of each Tier One webinar, or may use them as examples for developing their own materials.
 States, tribes, and local agencies that develop their own outreach materials are encouraged to share examples so that other agencies may use them.
-The C&C Subcommittee will publish helpful shared materials on the Subcommittee’s webpage.
+The CGPSC will publish helpful shared materials on the Subcommittee’s webpage.

 How to be Successful: At this level, the key is ongoing timely engagement throughout the SIP/TIP development process.
 SIP/TIP developers should carefully consider which topics may be of interest to which stakeholders and determine what type of communication will be most helpful to share information, address questions, and/or build understanding.
-The C&C Subcommittee recommends that each state, tribe, or local agency responsible for SIP/TIP development create a Regional Haze webpage or choose a consistent, easy-to-find location on an existing webpage at which to post Regional Haze information.
+The CGPSC recommends that each state, tribe, or local agency responsible for SIP/TIP development create a Regional Haze webpage or choose a consistent, easy-to-find location on an existing webpage at which to post Regional Haze information.
 The Subcommittee also recommends beginning to engage stakeholders early in the planning process and providing regular updates and opportunities for conversation throughout SIP/TIP development.
 Just as in Tier Two, SIP/TIP developers should document their outreach and save copies of communications or meeting agendas to include in their plan documentation.